 Orangeburg, South Carolina Department of Public Safety Launches tip411 to Connect Community with Police

-New app and anonymous tip system helps residents connect with the department to submit anonymous tips, view alerts, and access other important information
+New tip411 app & anonymous tip system helps residents connect with the department to submit anonymous tips, view alerts, & access other important information

-We believe that the new app will help us work closely with our residents in terms of making our community as safe as it can be.”COLUMBIA, SOUTH CAROLINA, USA, January 10, 2023 /EINPresswire.com/ -- The Orangeburg Department of Public Safety (DPW) recently launched a new app and anonymous tip system to help residents connect with the department to submit anonymous tips, view alerts and access other important information from Orangeburg DPS.
+We believe that the new app will help us work closely with our residents in terms of making our community as safe as it can be.”ATLANTA, GEORGIA, USA, January 10, 2023 /EINPresswire.com/ -- The Orangeburg Department of Public Safety (DPW) recently launched a new app and anonymous tip system to help residents connect with the department to submit anonymous tips, view alerts and access other important information from Orangeburg DPS.

 — Chief Charles P. Austin, Sr.